 How you are going to make money.
 Are you going to charge your customers a subscription or membership fee?
 Will you charge a set fee for a given service or charge by the hour?
 Will you sell a product?
 Will you sell ongoing or maintenance contracts, or both?
 Or will your business make a profit using a combination of these techniques?

 Explain what’s new about your idea.
 Which unique attributes will your business bring to the industry, customer service, technology, a special process, better taste, lower price, faster delivery, or a combination of things?
-Even something as simple as more convenient packaging can make the difference.
+Even something as simple as more convenient packaging can make a difference.

 Don’t forget about the competition.
 Keep in mind how big your competitors are in terms of annual revenue.
-This can help you predict market size and market potential.
+This can help you predict the market size and market potential.
 Are there many or few companies competing for the same customers?
 Even though the number of competitors may be large, coming onto the scene as one more of many similar products often can be easier than trying to break into a market dominated by giants.